Palestinians mourn woman killed by Israeli fire at protest

 #ReadLocal

+The Israelis "should leave our lands and let us alone to live in freedom," she said, urging Palestinian factions to unite against Israel and U.S. President Donald Trump.

-The demonstrations draw Palestinians of all ages, but it's usually young men who approach the fence, often hurling rocks and firebombs at Israeli forces on the other side.
+The demonstrations draw Palestinians of all ages, but most gather several hundred meters (yards) from the fence.
+It's usually young men who approach the barrier, hurling rocks and firebombs at Israeli forces on the other side, who respond with tear gas, rubber-coated bullets and live fire.

+Israeli forces have shot and wounded thousands of Palestinians since the protests began.
+A number of fellow protesters attended Saturday's funeral in wheelchairs or walking with crutches.

+Israel accuses Hamas of using the protests as a cover for attacks and says it only uses force to defend its borders.
+The military said some 13,000 people took part in Friday's demonstrations, with a few protesters briefly crossing into Israel through openings in the fence before returning.

 Comments